-In response to the circumstances resulting from the Coronavirus/COVID-19, the Title IX office has subsequently adjusted its procedures.
+In response to the circumstances resulting from the Coronavirus/COVID-19, the Office of Title IX and Sexual Misconduct Prevention and Response has subsequently adjusted its procedures.

-All members of the University community are encouraged to continue to access the Title IX office for issues of sexual misconduct or gender discrimination.
+All members of the University community are encouraged to continue to access the Office of Title IX and Sexual Misconduct Prevention and Response.
 The office remains open to receive and process new reports, and all current investigations are continuing.
 All meetings are being held via Zoom, and witnesses, complainants and respondents will be advised to ensure that they are in a private space for conversations.

-Although the University has shifted some of its operations, the University community is reminded that TAP 31 continues to apply.
+Although the Office has shifted some of its operations, the University community is reminded that TAP 31 and TAP 61 continue to apply.

-Members of the University community are encouraged to report any violations to Title IX Coordinator, Lee Robbins, at email@example.com.
+Members of the University community are encouraged to report any violations to Title IX Coordinator and Director of Sexual Misconduct Prevention and Response, Lee Robbins, at email@example.com.

 The University's Title IX website provides information about additional reporting resources, including information about confidential reporting options.
 Note that some resources may reflect modified hours or may be providing modified services at this time.
 Local hospitals continue to be available for medical care.
 Contact public safety at 412.396.2677 for on-campus emergencies, and call 911 for off-campus emergency matters.